-Inspired by gothic fairytales and the grunge music she grew up loving, Minor delivers a cinematic, emotionally charged track exploring themes of depression and resilience.
-With its intense melodies and raw vocal performance, “The Labyrinth” marks a powerful evolution in her discography, blending the energy of her live shows with a sound reminiscent of 90s alternative icons like Alice in Chains and Garbage.
+Inspired by gothic fairytales and the grunge music she grew up loving, Canadian musician Vikki Minor delivers a cinematic, emotionally charged track that explores themes of depression and resilience.
+With its intense melodies and raw vocal performance, “The Labyrinth” marks a powerful evolution in her discography, blending the energy of her live shows with a sound reminiscent of 90s music and alternative icons like Alice in Chains and Garbage.

 “The Labyrinth” was my way of conveying a dark time in my life through the lens of a mythical place.
 The metaphorical lyricism and intense melodies I get to belt out in the song is really cathartic.
-It’s a way to process emotions while creating something that’s deeply personal yet universal. –
+It’s a way to process emotions while creating something that’s deeply personal yet universal, especially for queer artists navigating similar experiences. –

 Vikki Minor

-a neo-’90s alt‑rock/pop artist from Saskatoon, SK, bringing the vibes of a vintage mixtape to a modern-day heartbreak.
-Fusing synth‑pop sheen with grunge guitar grit, her sound feels like the best parts of a teen drama soundtrack—equal parts mall-goth and melodrama, with a touch of glitter.
+Vikki Minor is a neo-’90s alt-rock/pop artist from Saskatoon, SK, who captures the essence of vintage mixtapes, bringing them into the realm of modern-day heartbreak.
+Her sound is a fusion of synth-pop sheen and grunge guitar grit, reminiscent of the best 90s music.
+With influences from Canadian musicians and a nod to the world of queer artists, her music evokes the vibes of a teen drama soundtrack—equal parts mall-goth and melodrama, all with a touch of glitter.

-a rich palette of ‘90s pop culture—from TRL-era angst to Lilith Fair soul, from VHS slow fades to riot grrrl zines—Vikki’s music explores resilience, mental health, and queer self-exploration with the raw honesty of a diary entry scrawled in gel pen.
-Her vocals—powerful, vulnerable, and just the right amount of extra—recall the confessional energy of Alanis Morissette, the candy-coated bite of Avril Lavigne, and the sonic edge of Garbage, The Smashing Pumpkins, and Veruca Salt.
+Vikki Minor's music draws from a rich palette of '90s music pop culture—from TRL-era angst to Lilith Fair soul, from VHS slow fades to riot grrrl zines.
+As a standout among Canadian musicians, her work explores themes of resilience, mental health, and queer self-exploration with the raw honesty of a diary entry scrawled in gel pen.
+Her powerful and vulnerable vocals—just the right amount of extra—recall the confessional energy of Alanis Morissette, the candy-coated bite of Avril Lavigne, and the sonic edge of iconic rock music bands like Garbage, The Smashing Pumpkins, and Veruca Salt, positioning her as one of the notable queer artists of her generation.

-she’s got big Prom Queen energy (if Prom Queens wore leather jackets and plaid), bringing a theatrical edge to her live shows thanks to her musical theatre roots, with raw belting, emotional depth, and a grunge-pop persona that hits like a power ballad in the third act.
-She’s shared stages with Canadian icons like Fefe Dobson, Serena Ryder, Blue Rodeo, The Sheepdogs, I Mother Earth, and Skye Wallace.
+She’s got big Prom Queen energy (if Prom Queens wore leather jackets and plaid), bringing a theatrical edge to her live shows thanks to her musical theatre roots.
+With raw belting, emotional depth, and a grunge-pop persona that hits like a power ballad in the third act, she embodies the spirit of 90s music.
+As one of the standout queer artists in the scene, she’s shared stages with notable Canadian musicians like Fefe Dobson, Serena Ryder, Blue Rodeo, The Sheepdogs, I Mother Earth, Skye Wallace, and Softcult, making a mark in the rock music landscape.

-With a sound that’s MTV2-core meets Y2K heartache, and an aesthetic that could’ve headlined a Much Music x Big Shiny Tunes compilation, Vikki is bringing the best of the ‘90s into the now.
+With a sound that’s MTV2-core meets Y2K heartache, and an aesthetic that could’ve headlined a Much Music x Big Shiny Tunes compilation, Vikki Minor is bringing the best of '90s music into the now.
 Think: riot grrrl edge, diary-core lyrics, and a Walkman-worthy hook.
-Catch her before your older sister brags she liked her first.
+This Canadian musician is a standout among queer artists, so catch her before your older sister brags she liked her first.

 Copyright © 2026 Vikki Minor's World - All Rights Reserved.